Open to Three Rivers residents and those working or in education in Three Rivers District.

 Harry Dewar cup - most points in Children Under 6 years of age.

-Edible necklace (e.g. fruit, vegetables, pasta, sweets)
+Make an edible necklace (e.g. fruit, vegetables, pasta, sweets).
+NO NUTS

 Harry Dewar cup - most points in Children 7 - 10 years